gulsharan/ngx-conditional-child-routes/README.md

 ])
 ```

-# Pass Data to your Route Loader
+# Pass custom data to your Route Loader
-If you need to pass some data to your conditional route loader,
+If you need to pass data to your conditional route loader,
 you need to implement `INgxConditionalChildRoutesLoaderWithData<T>` interface.

 ```typescript